When it comes to plant based weight loss, it helps to know what foods to eat. Here’s your go-to food list!

 Whether you’re simply trying to eat healthier or have weight loss or other health goals in mind, plant-based eating can help.
 And you don’t even have to give up eating meat, per se.

 This is especially true when you mix up menu offerings to keep mealtime interesting yet still healthy.
 Try a vegan dessert recipe for Meatless Monday, or throw a vegetarian pizza in the oven on a busy weeknight.

-The number one food I’ll tell you to eat on a whole-food, plant-based diet: produce.
+The No. 1 food I’ll tell you to eat on a whole-food, plant-based diet for weight loss: produce.
 We’ve long known that eating all colors of the rainbow is important for a myriad of health benefits, including lowering risk of cardiovascular disease.

 Now, a study in the European Journal of Clinical Nutrition shows exactly how much of a health impact this can have.

 Iranian researchers studied 1,272 adults for three years, documenting how many daily servings of red/purple, yellow, green, orange and white fruits and veggies they ate.
 Then, the scientists looked at how intake affected subjects’ health.